 The beginning as a small family business

-When you have reached all this then you will have to apply refined techniques to determine the evolution of the plant growth, using Scientific factors based on dendrometry, controlling the hydraulic stress in plants.
-No herbicides or insecticides are used and only the best compost is given to the grapevines.
+When you have reached all this, then you will have to apply refined techniques to determine the evolution of the plant growth, using Scientific factors based on dendrometry, controlling the hydraulic stress in plants.
+No herbicides or insecticides are used, and we give only the best compost to the grapevines.

 Inside the Bodega

-His 2 sons were also given vineyards and the small family business grew into something big.
+He also gave his 2 sons vineyards and the small family business grew into something big.

 Tapas and Wine

 We went back to our hotel and after a rest, met at the bar to go out for dinner.
-We were not really hungry as the wine tasting and tapas was more than lunch.
-Our host took us to a very nice restaurant and as dinner time was well after 21.00 we were able to have a small meal.
+We were not really hungry as the wine tasting and tapas were more than lunch.
+Our host took us to a very nice restaurant and as dinner time was well after 21.00 we could have a small meal.

 Visiting the famous Castillo de Alicante

-Plans were being made for the next day which also was the day of our departure.
+Plans were being made for the next day, which also was the day of our departure.
 After breakfast, we should all meet and visit the famous castle of Alicante.
 Castillo de Santa Barbara is 1200 years old.
 It is situated 166 meters above the city.
-From up there you have a lovely view over the city and the coastline.
+From up there, you have a lovely view of the city and the coastline.

 There are many stories about the castle.
-Nicolas Peris was a one time governor who fought fiercely so the castle would not be taken by Jaime II in 1256.
+Nicolas Peris was a one-time governor who fought fiercely so Jaime II would not take the castle in 1256.
 Nicolas died with the city keys so firmly clasped in his hand that there was no other option than to cut his hand off.
 Sometimes at night time, one can hear his laments for having lost his castle.

 Going home again